NREL/OpenStudio-user-documentation/docs/getting_started/GettingStarted.md

 BCL content can now be accessed from within the OpenStudio SketchUp Plug-in and from the standalone OpenStudio application.
 To take advantage of this integration, you will need to follow the steps outlined here to request a BCL key.

 1. If you already have a BCL account, log in and go to step 3.
 If you do not already have a BCL account, go to [register at BCL](https://bcl.nrel.gov/user/register) to create a new account.
-This account is not associated with your OpenStudio account.
-It can have a different user name, email address, and password.
-2. After you click "Create new account," you are taken back to the BCL home page, but are not yet logged in.
-A message should tell you that instructions were sent to our e-mail address.Follow the instructions from the email to complete your registration, and then lo gin.
+2. After you click "Create new account," you are taken back to the BCL home page.
+Follow the instructions from the email sent to you upon registration and then lo gin.
 3. Click on the "My Dashboard" near the top right of the website.
 4. Copy the text after __"APIv1.1 key:"__ then paste the key into the SketchUp Plug-in, the OpenStudio application, or the Parametric Analysis Tool (PAT). __You only need to configure the key in one place and it will be used globally throughout the OpenStudio tools.__ Additionally this key will be maintained when you install updates to OpenStudio.
 Specific application instructions are below.

-__Register the Key Through the OpenStudio SketchUp Plug-in__ under the menu "Plugins/OpenStudio User Scripts/Building Component Library/Setup BCL Key" enter your key, and click "OK."
+__Enter the Key Through the OpenStudio SketchUp Plug-in__ under the menu "Plugins/OpenStudio User Scripts/Building Component Library/Setup BCL Key" enter your key, and click "OK."

+__Or__

 __Register the Key Through the OpenStudio Application__ open the menu "Components & Measures/Find Components" and if a key is not already registered, it will prompt you for one.

 <!--## Video Overview (1-2 minutes)
 -->

 ## Quick Start Guide to OpenStudio Modeling Tools
 * This [OpenStudio Quick Start Guide (PDF)](../../img/pdfs/openstudio_interface_quickstart_1.4.0.pdf) provides an introduction to the interface for the Plug-in and the OpenStudio application.
 It also provides guidance on the basic workflow.
+Checkout the [Introductory Tutorial](#introductory-tutorial) Below to get started.

 ## Quick Start Guide to the ParametricAnalysisTool (PAT)
-* This [ParametricAnalysisTool Quick Start Guide (PDF)](../../img/pdfs/PAT-Quick_Start_Guide_1.4.0.pdf) provides an introduction to the interface and workflow for creating multiple design alternative from a seed model.
+* This [ParametricAnalysisTool Quick Start Guide (PDF)](../../img/pdfs/PAT-Quick_Start_Guide_1.4.0.pdf) and the [ParametricAnalysisTool section](../comparative_analysis/ParametricStudies.md) provide an introduction to the interface and workflow for creating multiple design alternative from a seed model.

 ## Introductory Tutorial